id3s3c/id3s3c.github.io/_posts/2020-04-06-leverage-devops-to-threat-hunt.md

 # Leveraging DevOps to Threat Hunt

-So recently I started a freelance gig in devops (secdevops|secops|devsecops), cause I always liked the sysadmin stuff and messing with devops tools like `ansible`, `salt` and `docker`, and would like to do two things:
+So recently I started a freelance gig in devops, cause I always liked the sysadmin stuff and messing with devops tools like `ansible`, `salt` and `docker`, and would like to do two things:

 1. Use them in real world scenarios to build something big, and when to use each one.
 2. Leverage them to increase the overall security view of networks/applications, including in software development life cycle.